j0yu/dotFiles/README.md

   - But freely delete symlinks
 - Prioritise composition
   - Utilise _include_, _source_, etc to split up into meaningful categories
-  - Minimal editing of destination files
+  - Minimal editing of existing destination files
     - e.g. `~/.bashrc` should only include 1 simple "source ..." to us where possible
 - As much configs should live in `~/.config` (i.e. the `$XDG_CONFIG_HOME`)
 - No symlinks, install destination should symlink to us

+## Repository Structure

+All files/folders are intended to mirror their relative path to the user's home directory.

+Therefore, when listing files, be sure to include option to show `.` prefixed files/folders (i.e. hidden paths) e.g. `ls -lah`

 ## Branching